Buzz Lightyear: Toy Story 3 (2010)

 Woody, Buzz, and the other toys accidentally end up in a daycare center after Andy's mother mistakes them for trash while Andy is packing for college.
 Buzz decides that the best thing the toys can do is to stay together at the daycare, causing Woody to strike out on his own in search of Andy.
-Andy's toys are greeted by Lots-o’-Huggin' Bear who is seemingly the leader of the daycare toys.
+Andy's toys are greeted by Lots-o'-Huggin' Bear who is seemingly the leader of the daycare toys.
 He assigns them to the Caterpillar Room, where they are subjected to a rough playtime by young children.
 Buzz approaches Lotso and requests a transfer to the Butterfly Room but rejects Lotso's offer to join his gang, resulting in Lotso ordering his henchmen to switch Buzz to "demo" mode.

 Buzz's memories and personality appear to be erased; his space ranger delusions from the first film return.
-Lotso takes the opportunity to make Buzz think Andy's toys are minions of Emperor Zurg.
+Lotso takes the opportunity to make Buzz think Andy's toys are minions of Evil Emperor Zurg.
 Buzz angrily imprisons his friends and is tasked to watch over the "prisoners" every night, while Woody returns to Sunnyside.
 Attempting to restore Buzz's memories, Andy's toys subdue him, but accidentally reset him to his "Spanish Mode".
 Woody manages to convince him that Andy's toys are his "amigos".
 Spanish Buzz helps the toys escape Sunnyside; making no secret of his love for Jessie.
 Lotso confronts them as they reach the dumpster outside the daycare.
 In the ensuing altercation, Lotso and all of Andy's toys are dumped into a garbage truck.
 Buzz rescues Jessie from the trash, but is crushed by a broken TV.
 Jessie breaks down in tears over Buzz's "dead" body, only for Buzz to awaken unharmed with his usual personality and memories restored.

 At the landfill, the toys are pushed onto a conveyor belt.
 Buzz and Woody rescue Lotso from a shredder and help him reach an emergency stop button.
 Lotso abandons them and they fall into an incinerator.
 The three toy aliens operating a claw rescue them and they make their way home.
 Andy donates them all to Bonnie, a little girl Woody met at the daycare.
 When introducing her to Buzz, Andy describes him as "the coolest toy ever".
 As the toys settle in at Bonnie's house, Buzz performs a rumba with Jessie to the Spanish version of "You've Got a Friend in Me", to the amusement of the other toys.